 - Heart Song Ministries

 - Residence Life

 - University Medical Services

 The Student Life and Christian Ministries Division exists to support the mission of Cedarville University by equipping students to love God, love others, live with integrity, and pursue excellence in all we do.
-These core values summarize the heartbeat of the student experience at Cedarville University, whether undergraduate, graduate, or College Now.
+These core values summarize the heartbeat of the student experience at Cedarville University, whether undergraduate, graduate, or Dual Enrollment.

 The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.
 Cedarville University is not an official component of the Department of Defense or any Military Service.

 Influence is earned through living with integrity and demonstrating a level of excellence uncommon in the world.
 In every vocational pursuit, Cedarville students pursue excellence because every moment is lived in Christ and for Christ.
 In family, church, work, and social commitments, anything done for Christ deserves the mark of excellence.

 Deep love for God and love for others is put on display through lifestyles of integrity.
 When Cedarville students pledge to live with integrity, it is a commitment to be truthful, honor commitments, submit to authority, and obey the Word of God and just laws.

 Love for Others

 Jesus taught that love for God produces a love for people.
 God uses Christian community to grow His disciples toward maturity in Christ, and from the overflow of love between Christians, we extend love to the lost and broken.